corxyz/icl-cmr/README.md

 # Linking In-context Learning in Transformers to Human Episodic Memory

-This repository is the official implementation of [Linking In-context Learning in Transformers to Human Episodic Memory](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of "Linking In-context Learning in Transformers to Human Episodic Memory".

 ## Requirements